Record Plant

 The studio was founded in 1968 in New York City by Gary Kellgren and Chris Stone, who opened a Los Angeles branch the following year and a Sausalito, California, location in 1972.
-During the 1980s, they sold the New York and Sausalito studios; the former closed in 1987, the latter in 2008.
-The Los Angeles studio remains in operation.
+During the 1980s, Stone sold the New York and Sausalito studios; the former closed in 1987, the latter in 2008.
+The Los Angeles studio closed its doors in 2024.
+As of 2024, the Sausalito recording site operates as "2200 Studios".

 The Record Plant in New York was the first studio to give recording artists a comfortable, casual environment rather than the clinical setting that was normal practice through the 1960s.
 Kellgren and Stone brought this same vision to their Los Angeles and Sausalito properties, adding a Jacuzzi and billiard table.
 Stone later said of Kellgren, "He single-handedly was responsible for changing studios from what they were—fluorescent lights, white walls and hardwood floors—to the living rooms that they are today."
-The Los Angeles location has since added VIP lounges.
+The Los Angeles location later added VIP lounges.

 New York

 In 1967, Gary Kellgren was a recording engineer working at several New York City studios, including Mayfair Studios on 701 Seventh Avenue at the edge of Times Square, a drab upstairs office, a single room which held the only professional 8-track recording system in New York.
 There, Kellgren worked with artists such as the Velvet Underground, who recorded "Sunday Morning" in November 1966; Frank Zappa; and Jimi Hendrix, engineering their recordings and also sweeping the floors.
 In late 1967, Chris Stone was introduced to Kellgren because Kellgren's wife, Marta, was seven months pregnant and scared of the upcoming birth and Stone's wife, Gloria, had just given birth.
 Mutual friends thought that the two couples could talk about being parents and ease Marta's worry.

 Though they were "diametrically opposed" in nature (with Stone all business and Kellgren very creative), the two quickly became friends.
 Seeing him at work, Stone determined that Kellgren was not making full use of his genius for making recordings.
 Stone noticed that the small studio was charging its clients $5,000 per week, but Kellgren was making $200 per week.
 Stone suggested Kellgren ask for a raise and soon he was making $1,000 per week.

 Stone held an MBA from the UCLA Anderson School of Management and was employed as the national sales representative of Revlon cosmetics.
 Stone convinced Kellgren that the two of them, with $100,000 borrowed from Johanna C.C.
 "Ancky" Revson Johnson, could start a new recording studio with a better atmosphere for creativity.
 Johnson was a former model and the second wife of Revlon founder Charles Revson.
-She divorced Revson and married Ben Johnson, a model 21 years her junior.